Maternal Den Studies

 Our maternal den study projects include:

-- A long-term study in Northern Alaska, started in 2011 with Dr. Tom Smith of Brigham Young University
+- A long-term study in Northern Alaska, which was led by Dr. Tom Smith of Brigham Young University from 2008-2017; plans for den research in 2018 and beyond currently being developed with partners in Alaska.

 - A second, ongoing project in Svalbard, Norway, started in 2016 in partnership with the Norwegian Polar Institute and San Diego Zoo Global.

-Both study the behavior of polar bear mothers and cubs as they emerge from their dens.
-Join them in the field through our Research Section.
+The focus of this research is on the behavior of polar bear mothers and cubs as they emerge from their dens.
+Among the questions asked:

 - When do polar bears typically emerge from their dens with cubs?